Food, Drug & Device Law

 Imports/Exports.
 We counsel clients on the FSMA requirements for foreign supplier registration and verification requirements as well as third-party auditors and prior notice requirements.
 We serve clients in Latin America, Europe, Canada, the Caribbean, Asia, and the Middle East—with a special focus on Latin America.
 We assist clients requiring all modes of transportation for the production, sales, and distribution of goods and services across borders.
 Our lawyers have extensive experience with the intricate laws and regulations associated with import and export regulation, maritime matters, border security and cross-border transportation, including the special regulatory regimes that apply to international transportation of hazardous materials, export of dual-use goods (having both military and civilian applications), and trade in goods for which NAFTA duty reductions are claimed.

 Litigation and Dispute Resolution.
 New theories of liability are emerging and supplanting the traditional strict products liability doctrine for manufacturing defects, design defects and marketing defects (or failure to warn).
 State or federal enforcement often leads to “follow-on” litigation.
-Our experience and expertise is well suited to defending against sophisticated new approaches that often draw on state law-based claims paralleling federal requirements.
+Our experience is well suited to defending against sophisticated new approaches that often draw on state law-based claims paralleling federal requirements.
 Because we understand and participate in establishing the law for dealing with these theories, our lawyers are poised to counter new litigation threats intelligently and efficiently.
 Our team of litigators has appeared throughout the United States in state and federal courts and administrative agencies and have managed litigation for some of the world’s largest companies including convenience store operators, retail, and pharmaceutical and medical device manufacturers.

 Litigation Management.
 Over the last ten years, our team has managed some of the largest litigation, and governmental proceedings in the country and has handled complex litigation for clients on national and regional bases.
 Our team of litigation management has been sought out for its efficiency, thoroughness and cost saving in formulating and implementing programs to manage litigation efficiently and cost-effectively using a number of project-focused strategies.